imanel/hosts_updater/README.md

 - http://someonewhocares.org/hosts/hosts
 - http://pgl.yoyo.org/adservers/serverlist.php?hostformat=hosts&mimetype=plaintext

-All of those lists are combined, duplicates removed and combined with your current `hosts` file (no data will should lost as original `hosts` file is copied and reused in future).
+Unique entries from those lists are added together, and results are combined with your current `hosts` file (no data will be lost as original `hosts` file is copied and reused in the future).

 ## How is it better than AdBlock/Ghostery etc?

 Each browser plugin that blocks ads is using [large amount of resources, hogs browser, and often causes strange errors](http://www.reddit.com/r/programming/comments/25j41u/adblock_pluss_effect_on_firefoxs_memory_usage/chhpomw).
-In constrast to this blacklisting domains in `/etc/hosts` takes couple seconds after file change, but after that has nearly zero impact on performance.
-Additionally AdBlock is removing parts of websited very aggresively, often leaving indended layout broken - it should be less common problem with domain blacklisting.
+In constrast to this blacklisting domains in `/etc/hosts` takes couple seconds after file change, but besides that has nearly zero impact on performance.
+Additionally AdBlock is removing parts of websited very aggresively, often leaving layout broken - it should be less common problem with domain blacklisting.

-On the other hand there are small amount of ads that are unblockable by domain blacklisting - that are visible from time to time, but probably not often enough to complain ;)
+On the other hand there is a small amount of ads that are unblockable by domain blacklisting - that are visible from time to time, but probably not often enough to complain ;)

 ## How to configure what domains I want whitelisted/blacklisted?